 Working days in Austria will be familiar to most Westerners—people tend to work Monday to Friday and have Saturdays and Sundays for leisure time.
 You can expect to work an eight-hour day and a 40 hour week (most common 38,5 hours).

 You’ll be entitled to a generous five weeks of leave per year, increasing to six weeks after 25 years’ service.
 This is in addition to the country’s 13 annual paid public holidays.
-As a reward, you will receive 14 annual salary payments per year.
+As a reward, you will receive 14 annual, monthly salaries per year.